 Repaired Excel file changes

-The following items are removed.
+Below a listing of the type of items that could be removed.
 Note that this is not comprehensive and not all of these will happen every time.

 Potentially Serious ‘Repairs’